EskimoBear/dote-spec/README.md

 eson
 ===

-eson (extensible single object notation), is a JSON based notation designed for declarative programming. eson and it's parsers are used as the base notation for developing declarative DSLs.
+eson (extensible single object notation), is a JSON based notation designed for declarative programming. eson and it's parsers are used as the base notation for developing declarative DSLs or for JSON preprocessing.

 ##Singles